d-saurabh/redis-docker/README.md

 Redis, RE-dis is an open-source in-memory data structure project implementing a distributed, in-memory key-value database with optional durability

-This article is something I learn when wanted to use redis without polluting the local machine with redis installation.
+This article is all about how I learned to use redis without installing it locally.

-The first thing came to my mind is to use ```Docker```.
+The first thing that came to my mind was to use ```Docker```.
 So lets begin

 1. Get the official redis docker image
 Run the following command